w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 - WCAG-EM 1 is specifically for testing websites and web pages.
 - WCAG-EM 2 also applies to apps and other digital products.

-Where WCAG-EM 1 focused on 'web pages', version 2 addresses 'digital products'.
 Specific differences are listed in the WCAG-EM 2 [Changelog (GitHub)](https://github.com/w3c/wai-wcag-em/?tab=readme-ov-file#changelog).

 The rest of this page covers WCAG-EM 1.
 It also applies to WCAG-EM 2.